qz267/graphite-observer/README.md

 category = 'sysadmin'
 ```

-then `example.py` will in `category` group, and plugins will be listed group by category
+then `example.py` will in `sysadmin` group, and plugins will be listed group by category

 # Requirement
 * python2: either 2.6 or higher.